CS5010-Partner/PDP-CustomerCode/Readme.md

 >### *ImgControllerImpl* :
 > ImgControllerImpl is the controller class which is called from the main.
 It takes input from the user and calls necessary classes from the model.
 Parses the output to the view.

+>### *ImgControllerImplAdvanced* :
+> ImgControllerImplAdvanced is the controlled class which is called from main and consist of additional functionalities.
+It takes input from the user and calls necessary classes from the mode.
+Parses the output to ViewAdvanced.

+#### CITATION - IMAGES ARE TAKEN FROM MARIA ANSON.